You’ve Been Appointed as an Executor of an Estate? Do You Know What Your Duties Are?

 Much like Equifax, Experian and TransUnion, some of the smaller credit agencies will allow you to freeze your credit files, including ChexSystems, Innovis, Clarity Services and CoreLogic.
 None of these firms will charge you to place a security freeze on your file.

 The Internal Revenue Service is committed to providing assistance to all Veterans.
-We work with community and government partners to provide timely federal tax-related information to Veterans about tax credits and benefits, free tax preparation, financial education and asset-building opportunities available to Veterans.
+We work with community and government partners to provide timely federal tax information for Veterans about tax credits and benefits, free tax preparation, financial education and asset-building opportunities available to Veterans.

 Our Approach The Stakeholder Partnerships, Education and Communication (SPEC) office within the Wage & Investment Division has built a network of national and local partners.
 Organizations include corporate, faith-based, nonprofit, educational, financial and government.
 With so many tax benefits available today, taxes can serve as the starting point for a dream leading to stronger View full post…